Back to Academy

 Interaction with EI

-EI benefits count as income for phase-out purposes but not as "working income" for the phase-in calculation.
+EI benefits count as income for phase-out purposes but NOT as "working income" for the phase-in calculation.
+This means EI doesn't help you qualify but can reduce your benefit.

 What counts as "working income"?